List of The Boondocks characters: Riley Freeman

-Riley Freeman (also voiced by Regina King) is Huey's 8 year old younger brother.
-Riley can be seen as representative of misguided black youth, and is a product of mass media influence, in that he refers to women as "bitches" or "hoes", frequently alludes to his "rep" and his status on the "streets", and idolizes gangsta rappers and their lifestyle.
-He often refers to himself with the self-appointed moniker "Young Reezy".
-Though he would seem to be everything his brother is not, Riley demonstrates his ability to rationalize and plan, such as when he left attorney Tom DuBois speechless after debating with him in "The Trial of R. Kelly".
-Riley's criminal aptitude is revealed when he goes on a crime spree with the incompetent Ed Wuncler III and Gin Rummy in the episode "Let's Nab Oprah".
-Riley is fascinated by firearms, and displays a tendency to violence.
-At Christmas, he declared himself "The Santa Stalker" and attacked the Santa at the local mall with Airsoft Glock 17s, hitting many innocent bystanders.
-Although Riley does not own any real firearms, he associates with Ed Wuncler III and Gin Rummy, who on occasion granted him access to real weapons.
+Riley Freeman (also voiced by Regina King) is Huey's 8-year-old younger brother.
+Riley can be seen as representative of misguided black youth and is a product of mass media influence, in that he refers to women as "bitches" or "hoes" and frequently alludes to his "rep" and his status on the "streets" and idolizes gangsta rappers and their lifestyle.
+He often refers to himself with the self-appointed moniker "Young Reezy."
+Though he would seem to be everything his brother is not, Riley demonstrates his ability to rationalize and plan, such as when he leaves attorney Tom DuBois speechless after debating with him in "The Trial of R. Kelly."
+Riley's criminal aptitude is revealed when he goes on a crime spree with the incompetent Ed Wuncler III and Gin Rummy in the episode "Let's Nab Oprah."

+Riley is fascinated by firearms and displays a tendency to violence.
+At Christmas, he declared himself "The Santa Stalker" and attacked a man dressed as Santa at the local mall with Airsoft Glock 17s, hitting many innocent bystanders.
+Although Riley does not own any real firearms, he associates with Ed Wuncler III and Gin Rummy, who, on occasion, granted him access to real weapons.
 Riley also seems to possess an unusually large amount of strength and stamina, as seen when he fights his brother Huey, a skilled martial artist and swordsman, and when he fights kung-fu-trained Stinkmeaner.
-Behind his tough-guy facade, Riley shows some sensitivity, as in the episode "Riley Wuz Here" during which he learns to use his creative abilities for the sake of creating art, rather than personal glory.
+Behind his tough-guy facade, Riley shows some sensitivity, as in the episode "Riley Wuz Here," during which he learns to use his creative abilities for the sake of creating art rather than personal glory.